Kroening History, Family Crest & Coats of Arms

 Early History of the Kroening family

 This web page shows only a small excerpt of our Kroening research.
 Another 97 words (7 lines of text) covering the years 1297, 1618, and 1819 are included under the topic Early Kroening History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Krohn, Krohfoth, Kronsbein, Kron, Cron, Krohne, Crohn, Krone Kroene and many more.

 Early Notables of the Kroening family (pre 1700)

-Prominent bearers of the family name Kroening during this time period were J. Cron, who was recorded in Hamburg in 1297.
-This is a particularly important record as surnames in German states were in...
+Notable figures of the time with the name Kroening were J. Cron, who was recorded in Hamburg in 1297.
+This is a particularly important record as surnames in German states were in their...

 Some of the first settlers of this family name were: